littleSkirt/Discrete-Math/README.md

 Here is Skylar~

-About the concrete course notes I take while learning
+About the discrete course notes I take while learning

 I'll keep on updating!!